Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Example model setup and semiclassical Boltzmann approach

 \textbf{Boltzmann approach considering decays with in-vacuum masses:} the simplest way to treat freeze-in is to consider only leading-order contributions to DM production and to approximate all distribution functions with Maxwell-Boltzmann statistic, independent of the spin of the considered particle.
 In the class of models discussed in this article, the leading order freeze-in process is the parent particle decay into DM and a SM fermion, $F \rightarrow f + s$, for which the production rate simply reads as

-where $\lambda(a,b,c)=(a-b-c)^2-4bc$ is the K\"{a}llén triangular function, $K_1$ the first modified Bessel function of the second kind, and $m_i$ is the vacuum mass of the particle species $i$.
-This approach was chosen e.g. in \cite{Hall:2009bx,Becker:2023tvd,Calibbi:2021fld}. \\ \textbf{Boltzmann approach considering decays with thermal masses:} Sometimes, as for instance in Ref.~\cite{Chakrabarty:2022bcn,No:2019gvl}, thermal effects are simply included at leading order of the perturbative expansion in vacuum by considering fields thermal mass instead of its vacuum mass.
+where $\lambda(a,b,c)=(a-b-c)^2-4bc$ is the K\"{a}llén function, $K_1$ the first modified Bessel function of the second kind, and $m_i$ is the vacuum mass of the particle species $i$.
+This approach was chosen e.g. in \cite{Hall:2009bx,Becker:2023tvd,Calibbi:2021fld}. \\ \textbf{Boltzmann approach considering decays with thermal masses:} Sometimes, for instance, in Ref.~\cite{Chakrabarty:2022bcn,No:2019gvl}, thermal effects are simply included at the leading order of the perturbative expansion in vacuum by also considering momentum-independent thermal masses instead of only vacuum masses.
 The DM production rate density is still given by Eq.~\eqref{eq:DecayRate}, but the vacuum mass $m_i$ for the $i$-th species is replaced by $m_i^2 \rightarrow M_i^2 = m_i^2 + m_{i,\text{th}}^2$, where $m_{i,\text{th}}$ is its thermal mass.
-In our model, the thermal masses for the fermions $f$ and $F$ are simply given by $m_{i,\text{th}}^2 = G/4 T^2$.
-This correction finds its rigorous motivations, as discussed later, in the large-momentum limit of the quasi-particle dispersion relation of the HTL-resummed propagator, as described by Eq.~\eqref{eq:Thermal_Mass}.
-The DM thermal mass is neglected since suppressed by two powers of the feeble coupling $\ydm$.
+In our model, the thermal masses for the fermions $f$ and $F$ are simply given by $m_{i,\text{th}}^2 = G T^2/4$.
+This correction finds its rigorous motivation, as discussed later, in the large-momentum limit of the quasi-particle dispersion relation of the HTL-resummed propagator, as described by Eq.~\eqref{eq:Thermal_Mass}.
+The DM thermal mass is neglected since it is suppressed by two powers of the feeble coupling $\ydm$.
 The interaction rate reads now as

 \textbf{Boltzmann approach considering decays and scatterings with thermal masses:}